holaphil/garbarnation-aab73/content/pages/thank-you.md

   - type: hero_section
     title: Thanks of subscribing!
     subtitle: >-
-      We'll be in touch soon.
-In the meantime, follow us on Instagram or YouTube for the latest content.
+      We'll be in touch soon.<br> In the meantime, follow us on Instagram or YouTube for the latest content.
     actions:
       - label: Back to homepage
         url: /